ICICLE-ai/Food-Access-Model/README.md

 Step 3: Removing a Store

-1. Go to the Remove Store feature.
+1. Select the store(s) you want to remove (e.g., "Charlie’s Market").
+To select multiple stores, hold down the shift or command key as you select.
+To deselect stores, click on the map.
-2. Select the store you want to remove (e.g., "Charlie’s Market").
+2. Click the "Remove Store" button.
 3. Confirm the removal.
-The store will disappear from the map.
+The store(s) will disappear from the map.
 4. Use the Step Function to evaluate the effects of this change on household food access.

 ## Tips for Effective Use